yreecht/RstoxFDA/README.md

 For Mac, one might consider the fork at: https://github.com/iambaim/new-reca.

 ## StoX
-Contains functions that adheres to StoX function-contracts so that they can be included in StoX-processes.
+RstoxFDA contains functions that adheres to StoX 3.0 function-contracts so that they can be included in StoX-processes.
 This includes functions for a StoX-Reca template.